Vishal1003/CUMS_DBMS/README.md

 🏰 A College Management Site (DBMS) using Node and Mysql.

 A college management system (web application) that provides complete funtionality to manage enrollment, students, faculty, attendance, fees, scheduling, assignments and grades for a particular college.It uses Node.js for backend and MySql as Database.
-It uses REST APIs for client server communications.

 The purpose of this application is to automate the existing manual system by the help of computerized equipment and full-fledged computer software, fulfilling their requirements, so that their valuable data/information can be stored for a longer period with easy accessing and manipulation of the same.
 The required software and hardware are easily available and easy to work with.